animatlabs/animatlabs.github.io/_drafts/2026-04-27-kafka-signalr-realtime.md

 ---
 title: "CDC Events to the Browser: Kafka + SignalR + SSE in .NET"
 excerpt: >-
-  "Insert a row in PostgreSQL, see it in the browser within a second.
-A BackgroundService bridges Kafka to both SignalR and SSE so you can pick what fits."
+  Insert a row in PostgreSQL, see it in the browser within a second.
+A BackgroundService bridges Kafka to both SignalR and SSE so you can pick what fits.
 categories:
   - Technical
   - .NET